vanderpool23/vanderschool/course-intro-to-design-and-tech/course-information.md

 #### What is empathy?

-a) The ability to understand and share the feelings, experiences, and perspectives of others, particularly the people who will use a product or service
+1. The ability to understand and share the feelings, experiences, and perspectives of others, particularly the people who will use a product or service
-b) The ability to ignore the feelings, experiences, and perspectives of others
+1. The ability to ignore the feelings, experiences, and perspectives of others
-c) The ability to create obstacles for people
+1. The ability to create obstacles for people

 Feedback: